philipnye/streamlit_testing/streamlit_testing/pages/dashboard/web_metrics/md/roadmap/doing.md

 ### v1.0 - launch
+📈 **UI: Make line charts responsive to filtering in data table**\
+Show data for filtered pages/publications rather than all pages/publications

 📈 **UI: Multiple lines on line charts**\
-Showing trends for individual pages/outputs rather than just totals
+Show trends for individual pages/outputs rather than just totals

 🔗 **UI: Reflect options selected in dashboard widgets in web address**\
-Allowing links to specific views to be bookmarked and shared
+Allow links to specific views to be bookmarked and shared

 📄 **UI: 'Has PDF download' and 'Is chapterised HTML publication' flags**